stainii/EasyMail/the-story-behind.md

 [![1C Big Keyboard](https://img.youtube.com/vi/P2EQXrgw4Jg/0.jpg)](https://www.youtube.com/watch?v=P2EQXrgw4Jg)

 #### Problem 1: The keyboards take up too much space
 Large buttons means: the keyboard takes up most space on the screen.
-My grand mother would no longer find the field in which she types.
+My grandmother would no longer find the field in which she types.

 #### Problem 2: The order of the buttons make no sense.
 The design of a keyboard's layout takes several factors into account.
 The most important one: letters that are used frequently in combinations are put close to each other.

 In Belgium, the most popular keyboard layout is azerty.
 Most of the world uses querty.

-**Azerty, querty, ... for my grand mother, the letters on a keyboard are just put in a random order**.
+**Azerty, querty, ... for my grandmother, the letters on a keyboard are just put in a random order**.
 She's scanning the whole keyboard for each character she wants to type, again and again. **This makes typing slow and frustrating.**

 ### Ok, then, let's try to build our own keyboard